rccordell/feeling-responsive/pages/schedule.md

 ## Course Reading Packet

 Most of our readings this semester are freely available online.
-There are a few books you will need to purchase—see the [required texts](http://s18tot.ryancordell.org/policies/#required-texts)—a few you will need to donwload in [this password-protect, zipped course packet](#).
-I will give out the password in class on day 1.
+There are a few books you will need to purchase—see the [required texts](http://s18tot.ryancordell.org/policies/#required-texts)—a few you will need to donwload in [this password-protect, zipped course packet](https://www.dropbox.com/s/vhutbbha9ixu0kr/ToTreadings.zip?dl=0).
+I will share the password to expand this zip file in class on the first day of class.

 ## A Key to Alerts